Cost of Bariatric Surgery: 2014 Surgeon Survey & Key Findings

 - Least to Most Expensive Procedures - For almost every practice, the cost of the 4 most common procedures from least to most expensive is as follows:

-- Gastric bypass - note that it was relatively common for gastric bypass and gastric sleeve to be quoted at the same cost, although more often than not, gastric sleeve was the lower cost procedure
+- Gastric bypass surgery costs $24,000 on average in the United States (note that it was relatively common for gastric bypass and gastric sleeve to be quoted at the same cost, although more often than not, gastric sleeve was the lower cost procedure)

 - Least to Most Recommended Procedures - In aggregate, following were the least to most recommended procedures among all of the surgeons we contacted: